 Why Only Eight For The Bad 8?
 As a symbol to recognize the improvements being made by automobile manufacturers in this golden age of the car, GoodCarBadCar.net places greater numerical emphasis on the good.

 Aren't Most New Cars Built These Days Reliable And Therefore Not Bad?
-True enough, the least reliable new car in 2014 will likely be far more reliable than the most reliable car of the relatively recent past.
+True enough, the least reliable new car in 2015 will likely be as reliable than the most reliable car of the relatively recent past.
 However, when greatness is in abundance, an utter lack of excitement or excellence is perceived as, well... bad.
 Outside of quality (although quality and durability and reliability can come into play), The Bad 8 dishonours cars that are especially undesirable for a variety of reasons.